panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 ## 4. Default values

-If the destructured object doesn't have the property specified in the destructuring assignment, then the variable is going to be assigned with `undefined` value.
+If the destructured object doesn't have the property specified in the destructuring assignment, then the variable is assigned with `undefined`.
+Let's see how it happens:

-Here's an example:

 ```javascript{6}
 const hero = {